 No matter which platform we used to draft (Yahoo Fantasy Football, ESPN, NFL.com), we all can agree that the 2020 fantasy football season has been a wild ride, and these fantasy rankings reflect that.

 As the playoffs approach, many top fantasy players from 2019 who were drafted highly in 2020 have failed on one level or another.
 Even worse, some of those players are done for the season, healing from injuries and surgeries.

 Thankfully, savvy waiver wire pickups throughout 2020 have delivered plenty of fantasy points to help roto enthusiasts pick up the slack.

 Here are our top 2020 fantasy football rankings heading into the playoffs.

 1. Patrick Mahomes, Kansas City Chiefs

 Mahomes has been nothing but solid gold for his fantasy owners.
 He’s thrown 36 total touchdowns to date against just five picks.
 Meanwhile, Mahomes is averaging a lofty 339.2 total yards per game.
-You’re likely killing it in playoffs if Mahomes is your starting fantasy quarterback.
+You’re likely killed it in playoffs if this Super Bowl-bound QB was your starting fantasy quarterback.